Plan your season with the best things to do in Edinburgh this spring.

 Longer, lighter days mean that there’s more time to hop on your bike and take advantage of the range of cycle paths in and around Edinburgh.

-2. Have fun at a Festival
+2. Have fun at a festival

 3. Catch the cherry blossom season

-It’s that beautiful time of year again.
 From the end of April, cherry blossoms begin to bloom, transforming Edinburgh’s parks and gardens.

 4.Get fit for a good cause

-Challenging yourself and meeting other like-minded people while doing good for others.
-Good for the mind, soul and fitness.
+Challenging yourself while doing good for others.

-Spring time means the start of marathon season.
+Springtime means the start of marathon season.
 Not only are they a great way to burn off the winter calories, but they raise vital money for many charities.

 5. Stock up at the local markets